GabrielDataScientist/GabrielDataScientist/README.md

 ### My name is José Gabriel, i'm a Analytics Engineer and Python Developer! 🐍

+With a robust background as an Analytics Engineer, Data Analyst, and Python Developer, I bring a wealth of experience in automation, data engineering, and data science.
+My proficiency in diverse programming languages (Python, VBA, R, C++, MQL5) and databases (MYSQL, SQL Server, MongoDB) complements my Business Intelligence skills, especially in PowerBI.
+I hope this portfolio is useful for you.
+Feel free to contact me on Linkedin.

 ![Gabriel's GitHub stats](https://github-readme-stats.vercel.app/api?username=GabrielDataScientist&show_icons=true&theme=radical)

 ### Technologies I use the most